 On our recent trip to Pacific Northwest as I sat in a nice warm house watching the wind and rain I thought about what it would be like to have to bug out under those conditions.
 Even with a good 4-season tent and sleeping bag, it would be hard to stay dry even if you weren’t traveling.
 If you had to move there is no way you could stay dry, it would be hard to avoid hypothermia, especially in the very young and old.

 As I get older and I am starting to realize that, what I did when I was young and in the military is not as practical now. …Read More...

 I have been thinking a lot on how to bug in at ones own home because I feel that for most of us that will be the most likely scenario.
 There are a lot of opinions about the best way to go about it.

 The first option, I wish to discuss is fortifying your house.
 If you are like most of us and live in a typical wood frame home it is not going to work.
-You can fortify a small area as a safe room, which could hold out for a period of time. …Read More...
+You can fortify a small area as a safe room, which could hold out for a period of time.
+But the idea of a fully fortified home won’t work, unless you are willing to spend many thousands of dollars and live in a concrete bunker without going outside. …Read More...